 - you will receive our (provisional) decision about your BIG registration;

-- After 3 months, have the supervision form completed and signed and then sent;
+- after 3 months, have the supervision form completed and signed and then submit it to us;

 - conditional registration is converted into definitive registration;

-- From the moment of final registration you are authorized to work independently in your profession.
+- From the moment of definitive registration you are authorized to work independently in your profession.

 What you need for your BIG registration: